 “Last year it was financially difficult so being awarded the scholarship made the whole trip possible and I was able to extend my stay for a week to gain more skills and be a part of an amazing community,” Kaitlyn said.

-She’s now encouraging her peers at CSU to broaden their horizons by undertaking international study experiences like the program in Africa.
+She’s now encouraging her peers at Charles Sturt to broaden their horizons by undertaking international study experiences like the program in Africa.

 “It may sound like a cliché but it really is life-changing and you will gain so much, whether that’s researching or being part of the effort to educate kids – it’s all worthwhile,” Kaitlyn said.